-1. In order to matriculate as an undergraduate student or an affiliated student under Statute B I 1(a) or (d), or as a student in such other classes of persons qualified to matriculate as may be determined by Ordinance which are not governed by the General Regulations for Admission as a Graduate
+1. In order to matriculate as an undergraduate student or an affiliated student under Statute B I 1(a) or (d), or as a student in such other classes of persons qualified to matriculate as may be determined by Ordinance which are not governed by the general regulations for certain postgraduate degrees and other qualifications, a person must satisfy the requirements for matriculation by showing evidence of a broad educational background and good standards of literacy and numeracy, and by demonstrating in public examinations high academic attainment, or the potential for such attainment, in the chosen areas of study.
+They must also meet any stated prerequisites for their intended programme of study, as published from time to time on behalf of the University.

 &lt;sup>1 Including the meeting of any age criteria; see p.
-1112.
+1126.